christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 The Yamnaya culture of the Pontic-Caspian Steppe was the genetic and cultural reservoir of the Dragon Kings.
 Yamnaya males were overwhelmingly R1b-Z2103, but their descendants would carry the R1a lineage.

 The Yamnaya were not just pastoralists—they were the first true military aristocracy.
 Their kurgan burials, their horse-based warfare, and their patriarchal social structure were the template for every subsequent Dragon King dynasty.
-The pyramids of Egypt, the ziggurats of Mesopotamia, and the tholos tombs of Mycenae are all Yamnaya architectural signatures adapted to local materials."*
+The pyramids of Egypt, the ziggurats of Mesopotamia, and the tholos tombs of Mycenae are all Yamnaya architectural signatures adapted to local materials".

 **1.2.2 The Corded Ware Incubation (3000–2350 BCE)**